pinskylab/Premnas-biaculeatus/README.md

   - "Amphiprion_Microsats.csv" details on microsatellites screened for use.
 Used to develop Tables 1 and S1.
   - "coral_all_release_site_coarse.nc" from Thompson et al. 2018.
 Latitude and longitude for particle release sites used in potential connectivity analyses.
   - "CORAL-connect_25_historical_pconnect_10-day_noedges2.nc" from Thompson et al. 2018.
 Potential connectivity between particle release sites.
-  - "PRBI_GenAlEx_2009-11-12.csv" genotypes for all Amphiprion biaculeatus individuals at 16 microsatellite loci in GenAlEx format.
+  - "PRBI_GenAlEx_2009-11-12.csv" genotypes for all *Amphiprion biaculeatus* individuals at 16 microsatellite loci in GenAlEx format.
-  - "PRBI_genepop_2009_11-12.gen.txt" genotypes for all Amphiprion biaculeatus individuals at 16 microsatellite loci in Genepop format.
+  - "PRBI_genepop_2009_11-12.gen.txt" genotypes for all *Amphiprion biaculeatus* individuals at 16 microsatellite loci in Genepop format.
 Used as the input file for Fst                    calculations.
-  - "surveys2009-09-23.density.csv" number of anemonefish, including Amphiprion biaculeatus, found at sampling sites in the central Philippines.
+  - "surveys2009-09-23.density.csv" number of anemonefish, including *Amphiprion biaculeatus*, found at sampling sites in the central Philippines.
 Used for census density calculations.

 - Data: data files that have been formatted or manipulated by authors, in addition to output files from running Genepop functions in RStudio.
 Contains 3 subfolders:
   - Coordinates_Distances: files with the distances between sampling sites and the coordinates of the sampling sites.